elhoussine/Kuiz/README.md

 # Kuiz

-Kuiz is a single-player trivia game, which asks the player to select a number of questions to be shown, then answer those questions based on general knowledge, and lastly display the final score.
+Kuiz is a single-player trivia game, which asks the player to select a category and a number of questions to be shown, then answer those questions based on general knowledge, and lastly display the final score.

 ## Functionality & MVPs

 In this quiz, the player will be able to:
 * chose a trivia category
 * answer random questions from the selected category in limited time
-* display the highest score
+* display the score

 ## Wireframes